Maternity care and the public health nurse

 After the first visit, the public health nurse may visit you again if needed.
 The public health nurse is available at your local health centre and will continue to see you and your baby at intervals over the next 3 and a half years.

-The public health nurse will arrange with you check your baby's development at different stages against a series of "norms" for that age group.
+The public health nurse will arrange to check your baby's development at different stages against a series of "norms" for that age group.
 For example, at 9 months, they will check your baby's eyesight and hearing, motor development, vocalisation and general growth.

 Developmental checks are generally carried out at: